ibm-cloud-docs/dr-automation-powervs/powerha-aix-arch.md

 - 7.2.9 SP2
 - 7.2.8 SP4

-These versions are validated for compatibility with the supported AIX levels on Power Virtual Server.

 > **Note**: The agent installation script requires the `curl` command, which is not supported on AIX 7.1.
 Agent installation is supported on AIX 7.2 and AIX 7.3.